stanmaz/BBOalert/README.md

 In this example three separated groups of options are created.

+Options can contain also other types of records (Shortcut, Button, Trusted, Untrusted, Script, Alias).
+Those records will be active only if the option is enabled.

 ### Partnership options

 Let us assume that you play different conventions with different partners.
 The option selector enables you to use certain options only when playing with a given partner.
 Example : you play weak NT with John and standard NT with Joe.
 This affects the NT rebid after the opening in a minor.
 The BBO user-id's of your partners can be specified in supplementary fields of the Options record.
 More than one name is allowed separated by a comma.
 Sample data :